 - Delivering real cost benefits through removing human error and increasing efficiencies

-Currently, this is a job that is almost exclusively being handled by the ground staff in the warehouse, albeit in some cases with the assistance of a WMS that helps to keep track of subsequent inventory changes.
+Currently, this job is almost exclusively handled by the ground staff in the warehouse, albeit in some cases with the assistance of a WMS that helps to keep track of subsequent inventory changes.
 It’s a process that needs to be speeded up.

 Physical and software automation should be introduced here to help move things along a bit faster:

-- And more physical automation can transport goods for sale to the appropriate area within the warehouse.
+- More physical automation can transport goods for sale to the appropriate area within the warehouse.

-So humans are still very much needed at returns; they could just be helped out a bit more with the right technology.
+Humans are still very much needed at returns; they could be helped more with the right technology.

 - People see that items are running low…or have run out in a particular bay

 Clunky, manual methods should soon die out.
 Technology currently exists, like a WMS, which makes controlling stock levels far easier for the people responsible.
-This isn’t technology which will replace humans; it’s technology designed to make their lives easier.
+This isn’t technology that will replace humans; it’s a technology designed to make their lives easier.

 Humans are needed for inventory counting.
-This isn’t something that robotics can feasibly handle in the majority of warehouses.
-Neither is it the best use of funds or resource.
-But the amount of time spent counting inventory, and the resource that’s dedicated to it, needs to be reduced Inventory counting can, and should, be made more efficient with the help of intelligent software.
+This isn’t something that robotics can feasibly handle in most warehouses, nor is it the best use of funds or resources.
+But the amount of time spent counting inventory and the resources dedicated to it must be reduced.
+Inventory counting can and should be made more efficient with the help of intelligent software.

-With a WMS in place, the role and the responsibility almost disappears.
-It deals with real-time inventory counts, so the data is continually being updated within its system each and every time an item is scanned.
+With a WMS in place, the role and the responsibility almost disappear.
+It deals with real-time inventory counts, so the data is continually updated within its system every time an item is scanned.

-This means that the job’s already being taken care of as warehouse workers engage with their other tasks.
-Here, physical robotics won’’t lead to a more streamlined workforce.
+This means the job’s already handled as warehouse workers engage with other tasks.
+Here, physical robotics won’t lead to a more streamlined workforce.
 But software just might.